-1. If we have to move a class for in-person to online and there is no break in the continuity of the course, no refund will be given.
+1. If we have to move a class for in-person to online and there is no break in the continuity of the course, no credit or refund will be given.

-2. If we have to change the tutor and there is no break in the continuity, no refunds will be given.
+2. If we have to change the tutor and there is no break in the continuity, no credit or refund will be given.

-3. If we can make-up the classes cancelled at a later date, a refund will only be given if the student can not make the make-up class.
+3. If we can make-up the classes cancelled at a later date, a credit will only be given if the student can not make the make-up class.

-4. If we have to cancel the remaining classes, a partial refund will be given.
+4. If we have to cancel the remaining classes, a partial credit will be given.

 Please see our full Refund policies for more details about refunds not related to COVID.

 Feedback and complaints